sinkholenet/sinkholenet/README.md

 ## If you use this dataset, please cite:

 #### Reference:
-* Amir Yavariabdi, Huseyin Kusetogullari, Osman Orhan, Esra Uray, Vahdettin Demir, and Turgay Celik, SinkholeNet: A Novel Sinkhole Dataset and Deep Learning Framework for Sinkhole Classification and Localization in High-resolution RGB-D Images, May 2022.
-Accessed on: May 05, 2022.
+* Amir Yavariabdi, Huseyin Kusetogullari, Osman Orhan, Esra Uray, Vahdettin Demir, and Turgay Celik, SinkholeNet: A Novel Sinkhole Dataset and Deep Learning Framework for Sinkhole Classification and Localization in High-resolution RGB-D Images, July 2022.
+Accessed on: July 05, 2022.
 Available: [https://github.com/sinkholenet/sinkholenet/](https://github.com/sinkholenet/sinkholenet/).

 #### BibTeX: